tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@afroz23/index.md

 ### projects

-not a lot of projects are done.
-I will keep updating it with real links when done.
+I don't have any project now but I will try to update it soon.

 My projects: